 Thanks to the speed and ease of the application process, lenders spend less time reviewing and vetting your business.
 Because of this, short-term loans are considered risky for lenders.

 So how long are the repayment terms for short-term loans?
 The easy answer is three to eighteen months.
 The more specific answer is, as you’d expect, more complex.
 Each lender will differ depending on the amount borrowed.
 And the amount you borrow will, of course, depend on the kind of credentials you bring to the table as a borrower.

 Now that we’ve addressed what a short-term loan is, let’s explore some of the best short-term lenders.

 Known as “the company that’s boosting American small business,” Lendio isn’t your run-of-the-mill lender.
 Rather than offering financing itself, it serves as a financing marketplace, matching business owners with lenders.
 Think of it as a dating site of sorts (without the tireless games and uncertainty).

-Since Lendio offers many types of funding from different lenders, which is also why it’s our first pick for best business loans overall, there’s several variables when using Lendio.
+Since Lendio offers many types of funding from different lenders, which is also why it’s our first pick for best business loans overall, there's several variables to consider.
 Short-term business loans ranging from as little as $2,500 to as much as $500,000 are available, with interest rates as low as 8%.
 Similarly, annual fees, term lengths, and collateral requirements vary by lender.